egnor/ok-py-logging-setup/README.md

 ## Opinion-ifesto

-Python's standard logging facility is usable enough but (over)complicated with a tree of loggers with attached handlers, formatters, and filters configured in app code, plus a similarly (over)complicated [external configuration system](https://docs.python.org/latest/library/logging.config.html) with ini-files and/or a custom socket protocol (!) to customize that whole tree of loggers, handlers, formatters, and filters.
+Python's `logging` module is usable enough but (over)complicated with a tree of loggers with attached handlers, formatters, and filters, plus similarly (over)complicated [external configuration](https://docs.python.org/latest/library/logging.config.html) using ini-files and/or a custom socket protocol (!) to customize that whole mess.

 Modern [12-factor-ish apps](https://12factor.net/) don't want most of this.
 Logging should just go to stderr in some reasonable format; the app runner (Docker, systemd, etc) takes it from there.
-I just need an easy way to dial verbosity up and down for the app or subsystems I'm debugging.
+I just need an environment variable to dial verbosity up and down for the app or subsystems I'm debugging.
 That's what this library offers.

 Also, most logging formatters spend too much real estate on log levels, source locations, full timestamps, and other metadata.
 This library adds a minimalist formatter that skips most of that (see below).
 You can always search the code to find a message's origin!
 (Stack traces are still printed for exceptions.)